Skip to content

 At a bare minimum color must be able to be chosen via RGBA value.

 Here is an RGBA Image Color Picker That has been found to be useful.
+(This website also has converters for RGBA to Hexadecimal etc.)

 Importing Icons to Unity